11th Arkansas Infantry Regiment

-The 11th Arkansas Infantry Regiment or 11th Arkansas Volunteers was an infantry formation of the Confederate States Army during the American Civil War.
-Following the units surrender during the Battle of Island No. 10, it was consolidated with Griffith's 17th Arkansas Infantry Regiment and mounted.
+The 11th Arkansas Infantry Regiment, also known as the "Eleventh Arkansas", was an infantry formation of the Confederate States Army during the American Civil War.

+Following the regiment's surrender during the Battle of Island No. 10, it was consolidated with Griffith's 17th Arkansas Infantry Regiment and mounted.
 Following the surrender of Port Hudson, some unit members returned to Arkansas and became part of Poe's Arkansas Cavalry Battalion and Logan's 11th Arkansas Cavalry Regiment.

-Organization
+Formation

-The 11th Arkansas was organized in Saline County, Arkansas, in July 1861.
+The regiment was organized in Saline County, Arkansas, in July 1861.
 The mustering officer for the regiment was George M. Holt, a Brigadier General of the Arkansas State Militia.
 The unit was composed of volunteer companies from the following counties: